14.3.3 Proper motions

-and , the projections of the proper motion along the Galactic coordinates, are computed in order to see systematics due to the Galactic rotation.
-The median of the proper motions is computed in each healpix bin and shown in Figure 8.13 () and Figure 8.14 ().
-At bright magnitudes, the dispersion is high, due to the small number of stars, and differences are not significant.
+The projections of the proper motion along the Galactic coordinates, and , are computed in order to see systematics due to the Galactic rotation.
+The median of the proper motions is computed in each HEALPix pixel and shown in Figure 14.42.

 The model and data present approximately similar patterns in all magnitude ranges.
 However, there are systematics, as was already noted in the validation of Gaia DR2.
 It is most probable that these systematic differences are due to inaccuracy in modelling (e.g. the Galactic rotation).